-The constellation is home to Herschel’s Garnet Star, or also known as Mu Cephei.
+The constellation is home to Herschel’s Garnet Star, also known as Mu Cephei.
 This star is a red supergiant or also referred to as a hypergiant.
-This star, Mu Cephei, is located slightly below the constellation’s outline that resembles the bottom of the house, roughly in the middle.
+This star, Mu Cephei, is located slightly below the constellation’s outline and resembles the bottom of the house, roughly in the middle.

 This star is one of the largest known stars in the Milky Way.
 It has a diameter of 1.753 billion km.
 For a better understanding of its massive size, if we place this Garnet Star in our sun’s position, it would reach somewhere between the orbit of Jupiter and Saturn.

 The Garnet Star, Mu Cephei, appears garnet red and is located at the edge of the IC 1396 nebula.
 (Wikipedia).
 Mu Cephei is visually 100,000 times brighter than our Sun, with a magnitude of −7.6.